 - Increased Conversion Rate: If customers trust your brand, they will continue to use your product.

-- Lower Expenses: The less time and money you spend on acquiring new customers, the more profitable your retention campaigns will be.
+- Lower Expenses: The less time and money you spend on acquiring new customers, the more profitable your strategies for customer retention will be.
 Let’s not forget that it takes six times more investment to acquire new customers than to retain the existing ones.

 - More Potential: What’s better – to continually chase after leads or improve your customer experience?
 Where can you improve?
 Do you meet users’ expectations adequately?
 Ask for feedback and improve on what you offer.